 PARKWOOD In the suburbs of Parkwood and neighbouring Saxonwold take a drive (or a walk) along Bath Avenue and make a left (or a right) on any of these gorgeous purple canopied streets: Bristol, Wantage, Griswold or Rutland Roads.

-ROSEBANK Take a stroll along Tyrwhitt Avenue in Rosebank on either side of Oxford Road in the shade of the blooming Jacarandas.
+ROSEBANK Take a stroll along Tyrwhitt Avenue or Jellicoe Avenue in Rosebank on either side of Oxford Road in the shade of the blooming Jacarandas.

-KILLARNEY Follow Riviera Road up from the M1 towards the Ditsong Museum of Military History for a magical jacaranda-fringed view of the War Memorial.
+KILLARNEY & SAXONWOLD Follow Riviera Road up from the M1 towards the Ditsong Museum of Military History for a magical jacaranda-fringed view of the War Memorial.

 MELVILLE The pretty suburb of Melville is full of jacarandas, many of them contrasting spectacularly with bright pink bougainvillaea.
-Jacaranda hotspots include 4th Avenue.
+Major jacaranda hotspots include 4th Avenue.